 This is an introductory module which provides a basic understanding of the nature and properties of soil and the application of soil chemistry, biology and physics to land management and environmental science.
 Broadly, the topics covered include: soil formation; clay mineralogy; soil organic matter (microbiology and chemistry); soil texture and structure; characteristic soil reactions (acidity, redox); the major and minor plant nutrients (chemistry and microbiology); soil fauna and flora; water relations (irrigation and drainage).
 You’ll spend around five hours in lectures each week to study for this module.

-This residential field course module involves studies of various communities and ecosystems using a range of field techniques to investigate factors which determine the distribution and function of living organisms.
-The residential component takes place in June at the end of the first year in Devon.
+This residential field course in south Devon involves studies of various communities and ecosystems using a range of field techniques to investigate factors which determine the distribution and function of living organisms.
+Particular focus is on understanding the cycling of nutrients within catchments and how these cycles are affected by land management strategies.
+The residential component takes place in June at the end of the first year.

 Introduces the study of populations and communities from an evolutionary point of view, and considers critically the extent of our understanding of ecological ideas.
 Study for this module consists of a 4 hour lecture once per week.